avengers-p7/Avengers_P7_Documents/Application_CI/Design/AMI_POC.md

 **Step-2 AWS Configure**

+Packer needs AWS credentials to authenticate and interact with your AWS account when creating and managing resources.
+Configuring the AWS CLI allows Packer to leverage the credentials stored in the AWS CLI configuration.

 ![Screenshot 2024-01-30 010140](https://github.com/avengers-p7/Documentation/assets/156057205/6cff8c8b-6a34-414a-b253-d64c23879f95)

 ***

 **Step-3 Installation of Packer**

 Ensure that Packer is installed on your local machine.
 You can download the latest version from the official Packer website.

 ![Screenshot 2024-01-30 005924](https://github.com/avengers-p7/Documentation/assets/156057205/45545f06-acb5-4ff2-ac62-270845f6b152)